GrannyOlli/bdr-labdays/README.md

 oc create -f jaeger-instance.yml

 For jaeger to work, applications must be created with deployments instead of deploymentconfigs.
 Otherwise no jaeger sidecar-containers will be created.
+For this the created helmcharts can be used:

+helm install apiserver-LocalBuild-helm.tar.gz